 While in the hospital, his mother’s risk factors for failed and delayed lactogenesis II (copious milk production) were identified by the IBCLC-lactation consultant.
-They were borderline diabetes, PCOS, issues with infertility, small, widely spaced nipples with minimal growth during pregnancy, being a first-time mom and emergency c-section.
+They were borderline diabetes, PCOS, issues with infertility, small, widely spaced breasts with minimal growth during pregnancy, being a first-time mom and emergency c-section.
 Despite that, she was encouraged to exclusively breastfeed.
 She was closely monitored with nurse, lactation consultant and physician support.
 Her baby’s latch was rated as excellent.

 By the first 24 hours, he had nursed a total of 9.3 hours, had zero wet diapers and four dirty diapers.
 By 27 hours, he had lost 4.76%.
 His nursing sessions became longer and longer until he was on the breast continuously by the second day of life.
 On the second day, he produced 3 wet diapers and 6 dirty diapers and nursed for almost 14 hours total.
 By 53 hours of life, he had lost 9.72%.